rMassimiliano/primary_and_auxiliary/README.md

 * The folders `multiple_tests_K2/` and `multiple_tests_K6/` contains codes to produce the results of Section 5 of the manuscript.

+* The folder `Sensitivity_lambda/` contains the code to compute Table S2 of the Supplementary Materials.

 * The folder `sequential_prior_simulations` contains code to compute the optimal solution for the sequential design described in Section 6 of the manuscript

 * The folder `sequential_data_results` contains the code to replicate the results for Section 6.

+* The folder `sequential_prior_simulations_survival/` contains code to compute the optimal solution for the restrospective analysis presented in section S2 of the Supplementary Material